martinrotter/rssguard/resources/docs/Documentation.md

                                  online feeds which should be added.
 ```

-You can add feeds to RSS Guard by passing URLs as the command line parameters (arguments).
+You can add feeds to RSS Guard by passing URLs as the command line parameters too.
 Feed [URI scheme](https://en.wikipedia.org/wiki/Feed_URI_scheme) is supported, so that you can call RSS Guard like this:

 ```powershell
 rssguard.exe "feed://archlinux.org/feeds/news"